 ICX:Session Timeout to change the session Timeout in Oracle Apps R122 version:

+Increase oracle forms session timeout in r122 To change oracle forms session time out via “ICX:session Timeout” Profile in oracle application.
+ICX:Session Timeout is a profile provided in Oracle apps which controls the time for which a session is valid.
+Post that time out limit, the user gets below error.
 Log on session is no longer valid.
 Would you like to log back in so you can continue working?
 If you do not log in, any outstanding data changes in your forms will not be saved.

+When the user clicks on the Yes button, App opens the login page.
+Enter the password and login again to continue.
+Click No to exit from the current session.
 30 minutes is the value of this profile in any production instance.
 It is fine for production instance but for development instance, this may not be ideal, as you will repeatedly get this message and you need to log in again and again.
+Just increase the value of this profile to avoid the timeout message.

 Set ICX:Session Timeout profile